-In this episode, it’s Gerald T. Nepom M.D., Ph.D., Director of the Immune Tolerance Network and former director of Benaroya Research Institute!
+In this episode of the Changed Podcast, it’s Gerald T. Nepom M.D., Ph.D., Director of the Immune Tolerance Network and former director of Benaroya Research Institute!
 As part of the direct COVID response efforts, Jerry has plenty of thoughts to share on curiosity, change, flexibility, and science!

 We are living through a time where science is referred to at the dinner table, possibly more than any other period in history (according to me).

-With COVID 19 top of mind for everyone, we are looking to the scientific community to tell us how to be safe, to tell us they’ll find a cure, to tell us ANYTHING that will make us feel less shaky and more secure in these particularly “turbulent times” (as I have heard every corporate entity refer to 2020, in the massive number of sales related emails I receive every week).
-Read More
+With COVID 19 top of mind for everyone, we are looking to the scientific community to tell us how to be safe, to tell us they’ll find a cure, to tell us ANYTHING that will make us feel less shaky and more secure in these particularly “turbulent times” (as I have heard every corporate entity refer to 2020, in the massive number of sales-related emails I receive every week).

 Gerald T. Nepom, M.D., Ph.D., who goes by ‘Jerry’ to just about everyone is Director of the Immune Tolerance Network, a National Institutes of Health initiative for immune therapies of disease, and founder and former Director of the Benaroya Research Institute, in Seattle WA, USA.